Mumbai Crime: Facebook 'friend' from Rome dupes Parel woman of Rs 11 lakh

 Fraudster befriended the 38-year-old doctor from Parel and made her deposit Rs 11.43 lakh in nine bank accounts on false pretexts.
-Police have booked the accused for cheating
+A case of cheating has been registered with the Bhoiwada police

 Think twice before accepting the friend request of a stranger on Facebook, as it may land you in deep soup.